Let's assume you can. And how many faces do we need?

 If you have premium colored paper (one side is colored with a protective coating), then print on the free white side.

-This will not affect the assembly in any way, except for the moment that the polyhedron will have mirror symmetry with respect to the original scheme.
+This will not affect the assembly in any way, except for the moment that the polyhedron will have mirror symmetry concerning the original scheme.

 The finished parts are glued together according to the scheme.